robhazan/prebid.github.io/dev-docs/bidders/indexExchange.md

 ## Description

-Publishers may access Index Exchange's (IX) network of demand sources through our Prebid.js and Prebid Server adapaters.
+Publishers may access Index Exchange's (IX) network of demand sources through our Prebid.js and Prebid Server adapters.
 Both of these modules are GDPR and CCPA compliant.

 ### IX Prebid.js Adapter